ros/catkin/doc/howto/format2/cpp_msg_dependencies.rst

 be defined by catkin packages like std_msgs_ and sensor_msgs_, which are used in the examples below.

-There are several kinds of dependencies which must be declared in your ``package.xml`` and ``CMakeLists.txt`` files to resolve message references.
+Dependencies on these packages must be declared in your ``package.xml`` and ``CMakeLists.txt`` files to resolve message references.